-Executive Summary
+Executive Summary:

-The report provides detail on progress on equality & inclusion issues in the Trust for the year from April 1 2010 to March 31 2011, highlighting any key areas of under-representation for the Trust, improvements required in the collection required in the collection & provision of management information on the workforce, service delivery and patient profiling and suggests specific initiatives to be considered to address these gaps in line with the requirements of the Equality Act 2010 and the new Public Sector Duty.
-The report also updates SMG on action taken since submission of the last Annual Equality Report (09-10).
+This comprehensive report provides detail on progress on equality and inclusion issues in the Trust for the year 2010/11, highlighting any key areas of under representation for the Trust, improvements required in the collection and provision of management information on the workforce, service delivery and patient profiling and suggested initiatives to be considered to address any gaps in line with the requirements of the Equality Act 2010 and the new public sector duty.

+The report also updates the Trust Board on action taken since submission of the last Annual Equality report (09/10).